glasklart/hd/README.md

 parse all of the issues and put them into a database, we need them to be consistently formatted.
 Thank you for your cooperation.

-Do you work better when you can see the end product _before_ you get the explanation of how to do it?
-[Here's an example of a well done request.](https://github.com/glasklart/hd/issues/1297)
+Because it's quite complex, it may be easier if we show you what [a properly executed icon request looks like](https://github.com/glasklart/hd/issues/1297).

-#### Getting Started with AopInfo ####
+#### Getting Started with AppInfo ####

-In order to find all of the metadata we need, the easiest way is to download [AppInfo](http://modmyi.com/cydia/package.php?id=37153) from Cydia.
+The easiest way to find all of the metadata we need is to download [AppInfo](http://modmyi.com/cydia/package.php?id=37153) from Cydia.

 #### Step 1 of 3: Find the iTunes ID ####